This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Pinning and Aligning Fabric Edges

-Use edge pinning to secure layers, placing pins perpendicular to the edge every 4–6 inches.
+When working with multiple layers, secure them using edge pinning techniques by placing pins perpendicular to the fabric edge every 4-6 inches.

-For corner matching, add extra pins near turns.
+For precise corner matching, add extra pins at turns and intersections.

-Remove pins as you sew for smooth, seam accuracy.
+Remove pins as you sew to maintain smooth stitching.

 Tips for Smooth and Even Sewing